siemens/gencmpclient/README.md

 For linking you will need to
 refer the linker to the CMP and Security Utilities libraries, e.g., `-lsecutils -lcmp -lgencmp`.
-Unless using OpenSSL 3.0, `-lcmp` is needed as well.
+When using OpenSSL 1.x, `-lcmp` is needed additionally.
 Add the directories (e.g., with the linker option `-L`) where they can be found.
 See also the environment variable `OUT_DIR`.
 For helping the Linux loader to find the libraries at run time, it is recommended to set also linker options like `-Wl,-rpath=.`.

-Also make sure that the OpenSSL libraries (typically referred to via `-lssl -lcrypto`) are in your library path and (the version) of the libraries found there by the linker match the header files found by the compiler.
+Also make sure that the OpenSSL libraries (typically referred to via `-lssl -lcrypto`) are in your library path and (the version of) the libraries found there by the linker match the header files found by the compiler.

-For building your application you will need to `#include` the header file [`genericCMPClient.h`](include/genericCMPClient.h) and link using `-lgencmp`.

 All this is already done for the cmp client application.